qiyouForSql/grpcforunconflict/examples/features/metadata_interceptor/README.md

     return s.ctx
 }

-func SomeStreamInterceptor(srv interface{}, ss grpc.ServerStream, info *grpc.StreamServerInfo, handler grpc.StreamHandler) error {
+func SomeStreamInterceptor(srv interface{}, ssgrpcforunconflict.ServerStream, info *grpcforunconflict.StreamServerInfo, handlergrpcforunconflict.StreamHandler) error {
     // Get the incoming metadata from the RPC context, and add a new
     // key-value pair to it.
     md, ok := metadata.FromIncomingContext(ctx)